Trallallallero/banners.server/README.md

    - **banners.database -> package database**

-    This package contains all database-related functions, along with the query.go file where the queries are stored.
+    This package contains all database-related functions, along with the query.go file where the queries and the database connection string are stored.

    - **banners.domain -> package domain**